Charles Buchwald

-Charles von Buchwald (22 October 1880 in Bjerringbro, Viborg – 19 November 1951 in Hørsholm) was a Danish amateur football (soccer) player, who played seven games as a defender for the Denmark national football team.
+Charles von Buchwald (22 October 1880 in Bjerringbro, Viborg – 19 November 1951 in Hørsholm) was a Danish amateur football player, who played seven games as a defender for the Denmark national football team.

-Buchwald's parents were August Detlev Friis (von) Buchwald (1830-1906), owner of the estate Friisholt, and Johanne Marie Charlotte von Arenstorff (1847-1901), and he belonged to and old a noble family from Holstein.
-He had a career as a lawyer.

 He won silver medals at the 1908 and 1912 Summer Olympics.
-He also won a gold medal with the unofficial Danish team at the 1906 Summer Olympics.
+He also won a gold medal with the unofficial Danish team at the 1906 Intercalated Games.
 In his club career, Buchwald played for Danish teams ØB and AB.

+Biography

+Buchwald's parents were August Detlev Friis (von) Buchwald (1830–1906), owner of the estate Friisholt, and Johanne Marie Charlotte von Arenstorff (1847–1901), and he belonged to an old a noble family from Holstein.
+He had a career as a lawyer.

 He represented Denmark at the 1906 Summer Olympics in Athens, participating in the unofficial football tournament, which Denmark won.
-He took part in the first official Danish national team game, played at the 1908 Summer Olympics, as Denmark won 9–0 against France B. He played all three Danish games at the tournament, and helped the team win silver medals.
-Four years later, Buchwald once again played all three games.
+He took part in the very first official match of the Danish national team at the 1908 Olympics in London, as Denmark won 9–0 against France B. He played all three Danish games at the tournament and played a crucial role in helping the team win the silver medal.
+Four years later, in the football tournament of the 1912 Olympics in Stockholm, Buchwald once again played all three games.
 In the final game, against Great Britain, Buchwald was injured in the 30th minute of the game, with Denmark trailing Great Britain 1–2.
 As the rules did not allow substitutions, Denmark finished the game with one man less, losing 2–4.